 Future research should focus on building a system that allows a reaction force to be detected and shown more precisely.
 Such a system would make it possible to test smaller samples.

 6. Acknowledgement

-This research was supported in part by a Grant-in-Aid for Scientific Research, 2009 from the Ministry of Education, Science, Sports and Culture.
+This research was partially supported by the Ministry of Education, Science, Sports and Culture, Grant-in-Aid for Scientific Research, 2010.